AI prompts

 - Once connected, you can safely disconnect.
 This step confirms your Factorio license with the server.

-First create the .env file.
-Note that API keys are only required for the respective model providers that will be used to run eval on
+- Note that API keys are only required for the respective model providers that will be evaluated

 ```